cbedio/OpenScout/doc/01-robot-with-hinge/front_compartment.md

   <img src="../images/front_compartment_semi_final.jpeg" title="Attaching the front side with the back side of the compartment" width="550"/>
 </p>

 If everything was followed correctly, the box should look as the reference image in the beginning of the page.
-If not, don't worry, everything can be fixed with in-place adjacements.
+If not, don't worry, everything can be fixed with in-place adjustments.

-(**HINT**: It might be hard remembering which screws has been tighted and which not.
-Marking them with a sharpie or with a bit of tape after tighting them might help.)
+(**HINT**: It might be hard remembering which screws has been tightened and which not.
+Marking them with a sharpie or with a bit of tape after tightening them might help.)

 ## What's next?
-Follow the [back comparment](./back_compartment.md) tutorial for the back side of the robot.
+Follow the [back compartment](./back_compartment.md) tutorial for the back side of the robot.